About

 Hello!
 I'm Dylan.
 I love design because it has the power to demystify and democratize technology, transforming it from an arcane power wielded only by experts to an accessible tool that anyone can use themselves.

-I'm currently working as the Head of Community and Outreach for XR Access, a nonprofit organization dedicated to making immersive technologies accessible for everyone.
+I'm currently working as the Director of Operations for XR Access, a research initiative at Cornell Tech dedicated to making immersive technologies accessible for everyone.
 I conduct outreach, organize events, and manage volunteers to ensure that we make space for content creators, people with disabilities, and other stakeholders to meet in the middle and discuss accessible XR technology.
 I also represent XR Access with groups such as the IEEE Global Initiative on the Ethics of Extended Reality (see our report), the W3C Immersive Captions Community Group, the Metaverse Standards Forum, and other collaborations.

-I also work as an Augmented Reality Researcher at UC Berkeley on an AR Obstacle Avoidance system, similar to my AR for VIPs system but relying on vision instead of hearing.
+I recently worked as an Augmented Reality Researcher at UC Berkeley on an AR Obstacle Avoidance system, similar to my AR for VIPs system but relying on vision instead of hearing.
 This basic research will pave the way for future generations of AR headsets to be powerful assistive tools in addition to their general computing abilities, just as smartphones are today.
+Read the paper

 In 2019 I completed my master's degree at UC Berkeley's School of Information, studying immersive design and the sociology of information technology.
 That helped me understand the big picture of tech, and some of the potential we have yet to explore for technology to improve people's quality of life.